finbourne/lusid-sdk-python/sdk/docs/FundsApi.md

 # **get_fee**
 > Fee get_fee(scope, code, fee_code, effective_at=effective_at, as_at=as_at, property_keys=property_keys)

-[EXPERIMENTAL] GetFee: Get a Fee for a specified Fund.
+[EARLY ACCESS] GetFee: Get a Fee for a specified Fund.

 Retrieve a fee for a specified Fund.